facebook Website Designer vs Developer: What's the Difference? | Bklyn Custom Designs™

 Table of Contents

 Running your business and life, let's face it, you're a busy Solopreneur & CEO on the rise.
-You begin to get the hang of what you need to prepare yourself and your business for online optimal performance and to build your credibility and visibility online.
+You start to understand what you need to do to prepare yourself and your business for optimal online performance.
+This will help build your credibility and visibility online.
 The continued website designer vs developer debate will not escape you either on your journey.
 Many assumptions are made of the website designer and developer because people believe that if someone works with websites, they automatically understand everything that is involved with creating and launching websites.
 That couldn't be further from the truth.

 In reality, designers and developers have very distinct roles and are responsible for different aspects of building a website.